The Role of the Governors

 - Margaret Driffield is our Clerk to Governors she is also the administrator at Fountains CE Primary School.

-- Dawn Conrardy is one of our Foundation Governors and has responsibility for Safeguarding.
+- Dawn Conrardy is one of our Foundation Governors and has responsibility for Safeguarding and will oversee the health & safety at Fountains School.
 Dawn will also ensure that we uphold the Christian ethos in the school.

-- Katie Barker is an associate member of the governing body, she teaches upper key stage two at Fountains School.
+- Katie Barker is a staff governor, she teaches upper key stage two at Fountains School.